sparkbrains/data_engineering/README.md

 # Data Engineering Projects

-A collection of data engineering projects covering various tools, technologies, and workflows in the data ecosystem.
+A collection of data engineering projects AND POCs that we've worked on, covering various tools, technologies, and workflows in the data ecosystem.

 ## 📁 Projects